Skip to main content

 2. Create a service user.

-3. Set up providers.
+3. Configure providers.

 1. Install Terraform

 1. Download the Terraform distribution for your operating system from the HashiCorp website.
-We recommend downloading Terraform 1.9.
+We recommend downloading Terraform version 1.9.

 2. Create a service user